Knights Templar castles Britain: Fortified strongholds and preceptories across England, Scotland and Wales from medieval Crusader order

 Simon A. Williams

 Simon A. Williams is the founder and Editor-in-Chief of Histories and Castles and a published author specialising in medieval British history, early modern legal history, and Celtic folklore.
-Raised in North Wales within sight of Edward I's Iron Ring, including Rhuddlan, Conwy, Flint, and Caernarfon his work is shaped by direct, on-the-ground engagement with the landscapes and primary sources he writes about.
+Raised in North Wales within sight of Edward I's Iron Ring fortresses including Rhuddlan, Conwy, Flint, and Caernarfon, his historical work is anchored by direct field research and the analysis of institutional primary records.

 The Deep Dive History Podcasts